07 Aug Top 10 Bible Studies for Moms

 This devotion is twofold because first it has a printable workbook with questions about each lesson and so you can really dig deeper.

-And second, all the lessons can be listened to.
-They’re all audible lessons.
+And second, all the lessons can be listened to while on the go.

-So as any mom knows, being able to do two things at once with neither suffering is definitely the golden ticket.
-Sometimes multitasking is not helpful, but there are certain times when you can be a multitasking in order to accomplish a goal.
+Being able to do two things at once (with neither suffering) is definitely the golden ticket.
+Sometimes multitasking isn’t helpful, but there are certain times when you can be a multitasking in order to accomplish a goal.

 And so now you can pop your earbuds in and combined your quiet time with your morning walk, maybe have it playing while you take a shower and get ready.